Boxer's Motto Animal Farm

 The Gradual Erosion of Boxer's Idealism

 As the novel progresses, the pigs gradually consolidate their power, subtly shifting the principles of Animalism to suit their own ambitions.
-Boxer's unwavering faith in Napoleon and the principles of Animalism, despite the mounting evidence of corruption and injustice, becomes increasingly poignant.
+Even so, boxer's unwavering faith in Napoleon and the principles of Animalism, despite the mounting evidence of corruption and injustice, becomes increasingly poignant.
 He refuses to see the reality of the pigs' betrayal, blinded by his loyalty and his inability to recognize deception.
 This illustrates how revolutionary idealism can be corrupted, how unwavering loyalty can be exploited, and how the initial fervor can be twisted into a tool of oppression.

 The Betrayal and Boxer's Demise: A Symbol of Revolutionary Failure